doktordirk/aurelia-authentication-loopback-sample/README.md

 ```
 ### Configuration
 #### Third-party login
-Currently included is only facebook.
-But google+ and twitter are also included in [loopback-component-satellizer](https://www.npmjs.com/package/loopback-component-satellizer)
+Currently included is only facebook and google+, but twitter is also included in [loopback-component-satellizer](https://www.npmjs.com/package/loopback-component-satellizer)

 ##### Facebook
 You'll need a facebook developer account (developers.facebook.com).
 Add a new website app (skip quick start).